 With just four options to select from, you would have thought this would have been an easy choice.
 Alas, not.
 The assorted gelato was the safe choice for fussy eaters.
 As a chocolate lover, 'The World' sounded like my ideal dish, served with peanut butter ganache, Valrhona chocolate mousse and salted caramel ice cream.

-Marlon advised against the dense dessert, despite its fun presentation (as you can see in the video below).
+Marlon advised against the dense dessert, despite its fun presentation (as you can see in this video).

 Instead, he recommended the 'Forbidden Apple' served with raspberry Crémeux, brown butter crumble, and yoghurt ice cream.
 He also raved about the clean flavours of the 'Dream Sundae', where sharp blackcurrant sorbet met luscious Tahitian vanilla gelato and marshmallow.
 So we ordered one of each to share.